breatheco-de/assets-old/apis/event/README.md

         "capacity":200
     }
 ```
-Note: The valid event types are: ['workshop','hackathon','intro_to_coding','coding_weekend','4geeks_night','other']
+Note: The valid event types are: workshop, hackathon, intro_to_coding, coding_weekend, 4geeks_night, other

-5. Checking to one event
+6. Checking to one event
 ```
 PUT: /apis/event/{evnet_id}/checkin